Ian-morphling/public_showcase/eu_ai_act_navigator/README.md

 - How do we avoid redundant searches?
 - How do we guarantee grounded, explainable outputs?

-This project explores **planner-driven retrieval**, where an explicit planner agent decides:
+This project implements **planner-driven retrieval**, where an explicit planner agent decides:
 - single-hop vs multi-hop retrieval
 - query reformulation across hops
 - when enough evidence has been gathered